 You can use the following pattern to complete an Associates in Arts Degree in General Business.
-This is only one possible pattern.
-If you wish to earn a degree, you must participate in the Student.
+This is only one possible pattern If you wish to earn a degree, you must participate in the Student.
 Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a counselor.
 This plan will map your sequence of courses to help you complete your degree regardless of the semester you begin classes.

-1 icquired ooui 000 ıo
+Required Courses Units Jnits

 BUS 1A Financial Accounting 4

 or

 BUS 20 General Accounting 3

-BUS 2 Introduction to Business Law 3
+BUS 2 Introduction to Business L aw 3

-BUS 5 Human Relations in Business 3
+BUS 5 Human Relations in Busin ess3

 BUS 6 Principles of Finance and Investments 3

 or

-BUS 210 Financial Management and Investments 3
+BUS 210 Financial Management and Investments d 3

 BUS 10 Introduction to Business 3

-BUS 19 Business Communications 3
+BUS 19 Business Communications s 3

-BUS 54 Small Business Management t3
+BUS 54 Small Business Managem ent 3

 BUS 56 Human Resources Management 3

 BUS 70 Introduction to Marketing 3

 CIS 1 Introduction to Computer Information Systems 4

 ECON 1 Principles of Economics (Macro-Economics) 3

 or

-ECON 2 Principles of Economics (Mic Economics) ro 3
+ECON 2 Principles of Economics (N Economics) /licro- 3

-Major Requirements: 34-35 units General Education and Elective Courses: 25-26 units
+Major Requir ements: 34-35 units

+General Education and Elective Courses: 25-26 units

 Total Units: 60

-^{} For the Certificate of Achievement, students must complete the 34-35 units of core courses.
-For the Associate Degree, students must complete the 34-35 units of core courses plus 25-26 units of General Education requirements and elective courses.
+For the Certificate of Achievement, students must complete the 34-35 units of core courses.
+For the Associate Degree, students must complete the 34-35 units of core courses plus 25-26 units of General Education

+requirements and elective courses.